 Skip advert

 Advertisement - Article continues below

-However, its design is almost certainly going to reference the next 3 Series, and while we’ve not yet seen the production version of that car, we have a good idea of how it will look.
+Its design is almost certainly going to reference the next 3 Series, and while we’ve not yet seen the production version of that car, we have a good idea of how it will look.

-We expect the new 1 and i1 to get a smoother front end, matched to a new take on the firm’s famous kidney grilles that stretches the width of the car and will echo the appearance of the next 3 Series.
+We expect the new 1 to get a smoother front end, matched to a new take on the firm’s famous kidney grilles that stretches the width of the car and will echo the appearance of the next 3 Series.
 We’re also likely to see plenty of M-inspired details, big wheels and sharp creases, plus flush door handles to make the car as aerodynamically efficient as possible.

+Skip advert